wd357dui/MKVExtractSharpGUI/README.md

 probably not all the output file extensions are covered.

-a track selection function is not designed, all the tracks will be equally extracted.
+a track selection is not designed, all the tracks will be equally extracted.